XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Does Webull offer copy trading or social trading?

-No, Webull does not offer copy trading or social trading features for Canadian users.
-The platform focuses on self-directed trading and investment tools, rather than automated or social trading functions often found on some global competitors.
+No, Webull does not currently offer copy trading, PAMM accounts, or social trading features to Canadian users.
+The platform focuses on self-directed stock and ETF investing with advanced charting tools.

 How can I contact Webull’s customer service?